STEVE INSKEEP, Host:

 GOLDSTEIN: Actually, most economists do believe that.
 They think Ben Bernanke, and the Federal Reserve, basically a bunch of guys in a room, is a preferable alternative the gold standard.

-Professor RANDALL PARKER (Economics, East Carolina University): I think that it is a pernicious anachronism that should be kept in the history books.
+RANDALL PARKER: I think that it is a pernicious anachronism that should be kept in the history books.
 And to think that modern people today want to speak about its resurrection should absolutely horrify and terrify anyone who understands economics even a little bit.

 GOLDSTEIN: The reason the gold standard should horrify you, Parker says, is that in a financial crisis like the one we just went through, it can make things worse.
 In fact, the gold standard was one of the causes of the Great Depression.